 For the average Joe, there is nothing trickier than writing a resume.
 This is especially common among those freshly graduated college students, who have just fallen from the academic tree, and are ready to be harvested.
 However, unless your university is going to apply for you, you have to apply for a job yourself.
 This isn’t necessarily a challenge, but you need a document without which nearly no employer would accept you.
 For most people, the document in question is their professional resume.
 Which is a summarization of your qualifications and experiences, all in one document.

-If you perform a quick Google search online for how to make your resume, you will encounter the same old results, such as using the same worn-out format and layouts.
+If you perform a quick Google search online for how to make your professional resume, you will encounter the same old results, such as using the same worn-out format and layouts.
 Many students take another route and delegate the responsibility of making their resume to anyone else entirely.
 Although this does classify as smart thinking, the role of making your resume should belong to you and you only.
 The only time someone else should be working on your resume is when editing it, and there are numerous Resume Editing Services available on the web as a result.

 If you decide to take the personal path and wish to do everything yourself, there are some factors you need to take into account, before you save your document and hit that send button.
-Your resume is a formal document that is designed to portray how suitable you are for a certain job.
+Your professional resume is a formal document that is designed to portray how suitable you are for a certain job.
 In that sense, there should be nothing that goes against the requirements of the job, and it should maintain a professional feel.
 Nobody wants to read a resume that feels like it was made in a hurry, and keeping the image of the hiring manager reading it in mind, often solves that issue.